 Residency Requirement - The number of courses required at the home institution to receive a degree.
 Normally, a student in the B.A. or B.Sc.
 (3-year) program must complete at least 33 credits at The King's University College.
 Normally, a student in a four-year program must spend at least two full years to complete that program.
-These two years consist of 60 credits in programs requiring a total of 120 credits, 63 credits in programs requiring 123 credits, and 72 credits in programs requiring 132 credits.
-A student in the B.Ed. program must normally take at least 51 credits at King's.
+These two years consist of 60 credits in programs requiring a total of 120 credits, 63 credits in programs requiring 123 credits, and 72 credits in program must normally take at least 51 credits at King's.
 Also, each student must normally take at least 18 credits of the last 30 credits in the program at King's.